 StreetSmart supports smaller, grassroots, community based organisations with limited fundraising options or capacity.
 We are able to fund both non-DGR and DGR organisations.
 Our focus is the support of people who are homeless or at risk of homelessness.
 We ask larger organisations (over $1 million + t/o) to contact us to discuss appropriateness of an application.

 StreetSmart primarily supports organisations through Community Grants based on our DineSmart and CafeSmart fundraising events.
-These are localised grants that are distributed in the community where funds are raised.
+We also provide SleepSafe Sleep Kits in partnership with Sheridan.
+Our Community Grants are localised grants that are distributed in the community where funds are raised.
 To find out if we have grants available in your area, please view participants on the maps on the DineSmart and CafeSmart pages.

 If you have any queries about our grant process please call Adam Robinson on 04 88 33 64 19 to discuss.